Ek6pr0/Hello_world/README.md

 To link your Repository to Github use:
 `$ git remote add origin <\link of Github>`

+To "push"or "update" use the command:
+`$ git push origin main`

 To clone a online Repository use:
 `$ git clone https://github.com/Ek6pr0/Hello_world.git`